DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 ## Configuration for V2 Signing (DEPRECATED)

-To use V2 signing (now deprecated by Google), configure the policy like this:
+To use V2 signing (which is now deprecated by Google), configure the policy like this:

 ```
 <JavaCallout name='Java-URL-Sign-V2'>